 - Click the name of the volunteer you’d like to add a note about

 - Scroll to the bottom of the page to the Notes section

 - Click “Update User” to save any changes

 How do I remove a volunteer from a specific opportunity?

-If a volunteer is no longer able to help out at a specific opportunity, you can remove them from the sign up list.
+If a volunteer is no longer able to help out with a specific opportunity, you can remove them from the signup list.

 - Click “Opportunities” from the Volunteer Management menu

 - Find the opportunity you need to remove the volunteer from

 - Scroll down to the RSVP list, find the volunteer’s name and click “Remove RSVP”